 Details with Side Effects

-femhrt (norethindrone acetate, ethinyl estradiol) should not be used in women with any of the following conditions:
+femhrt is contraindicated in women with any of the following conditions:

-- Active of deep vein thrombosis, pulmonary embolism or history of these conditions.
+- Active DVT, PE or a history of these conditions

 This monograph has been modified to include the generic and brand name in many instances.